-Proper chain tension and lubrication are critically important for the cutting performance and service life of your whole cutting attachment.
+Proper chain tension and lubrication are critically important in respect of cutting performance and the service life of the whole cutting attachment.
 Always check chain lubrication before starting work.
 Chain tension should be checked frequently during cutting work and corrected as necessary.
 For further details see Chapter "Bar, Chain and Sprocket".